Loved a recipe? Have a question? Please share a comment. 🙂

-Let your waffles come to room temperature, then store them in the fridge in an airtight container.
+- Store in the fridge: Let your waffles come to room temperature, then store them in the fridge in an airtight container.
 I like to place pieces of parchment paper between each waffle to prevent them from sticking together.
-They will keep in the fridge for 3-4 days.
+They will keep in the fridge for up to 4 days.

-When you are ready to reheat your waffles, just pop them in an oven heated to 350F for about 5 minutes.
+- To reheat: When you’re ready to eat your waffles pop them in an oven heated to 350F for about 5 minutes.

 - 1 cup sourdough starter or discard